DS-6030 Homework Module 3

 (2.2) Split the dataset into a training and test set.
 Use 80% of the data for training and 20% for testing.
 Use stratified sampling to ensure that the training and test set have the same proportion of hazardous asteroids.
 (2 points - coding)

-- Model training Build a classification model with tidymodels using four different methods: Null model, Logistic regression, LDA, and QDA.
+1. Model training.
+Build a classification model with tidymodels using four different methods (null model, logistic regression, LDA, and QDA):

-(2.3) Use the training set to fit the four models and the test set to evaluate the performance of the models.
-(2 point - coding)
+(2.3) Use the training set to fit the four models.
+(2 points - coding)

 (2.5) Create a single plot that overlays the ROC curves of the four models for the test set.
 Which model separates the two classes best?
 (1 point - coding/discussion)